udhos/conbox/README.md

 ## Shell usage

-All applets are also drectly available from within conbox shell:
+All applets are also directly available from within conbox shell:

 ```bash
 $ conbox shell